kwRe1208/BookingApp/README.md

 ## **Deployment**

 To deploy this MERN stack booking app to a production server, you can follow the deployment guides for your specific hosting environment.
-Popular choices include AWS, Heroku, or Vercel for the frontend and MongoDB Atlas for the database.
+Popular choices include Azur DevOps, AWS, Heroku, or Vercel for the frontend and MongoDB Atlas for the database.

 ## **Contributing**

 If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository on GitHub.
-2. Create a new branch with a descriptive name for your feature or bug fix.
+2. Create a new branch with a descriptive name for your feature or bugfix.
 3. Make your changes and submit a pull request.

 ## **License**